-Mrs. Christing Kilson, the Manageress of UEW Co-operative Credit Union welcomed the invited guest and the cherished members to the 20th Annual General Meeting (AGM) of the Union.
-The Manageress explained to the members that the long break for the AGM after that of the 19th AGM in 2019 was as a result of the COVID-19 Pandemic.
-She also spoke about the change of the financial year of the Credit Unions in Ghana by Co-operative Unions Association (CUA), Ghana.
-She made it known to the members that our financial year of July to June has been changed to January to December by CUA.
+Mrs. Christina Kilson, the Manageress of UEW Co-operative Credit Union welcomed the invited guest and the cherished members to the 20th Annual General Meeting (AGM) of the Union.
+The Manageress explained to the members that the long break for the AGM after that of the 19th AGM in 2019 was a result of the COVID-19 Pandemic.
+She also spoke about the change in the financial year of the Credit Unions in Ghana by Co-operative Unions Association (CUA), Ghana.
+She made it known to the members that our financial year from July to June has been changed to January to December by CUA at the Biennial Conference in November 2020 at the Credit Union Training Centre (CuTraC, Kasoa).

-She again informed members of the successes chalked by our Union's Chairman, that he is now the Board Chairman of the Credit Unions Association (CUA, Central Regional Chapter), Chairman of Ghana Co-operative Credit Unions Association (CUA) and Vice Chairman of African Confederation of Savings and Credit Cooperatives (ACOSCA).
+She again informed members of the successes chalked by our Union's Chairman, that he is now the Board Chairman of the Credit Unions Association (CUA, Central Regional Chapter), Chairman of Ghana Co-operative Credit Unions Association (CUA) and Vice Chairman of African Confederation of Savings and Credit Co-operatives (ACOSCA).

-The Manageress concluded the welcome address by updating members on the following areas of operations of the Union; members services, technology and human resources.
+The Manageress concluded the welcome address by updating members on the following areas of operations of the Union; member services, technology and human resources.
 She thanked the members for their continuous support in the operations of the Union.
 She also appreciated the contributions of all other stakeholders in the affairs of the Union and thanked them once again for coming.